lvaylet/resin-fsea/README.md

 # Notes

-This assignment... | A real-world project would instead...
+This assignment... | A real-world project could instead...
 --- | ---
-Simulates drones and hardware failures with Python code | Display data about actual drones that transmit data over a cellular connection
+Simulates drones and hardware failures (like connectivity drops) with Python code | Display the geo-location of actual drones whose production code is managed and deployed with Resin.io
-Hard-codes the list of drones in `docker-compose.yml` | Rely on a discovery service to dynamically fetch existing and new devices in a Resin.io application
+Hard-codes a small list of drones in `docker-compose.yml` | Rely on a discovery service to dynamically fetch existing and new devices in a Resin.io application
 Uses a single repo for the dashboard, the MQTT broker and the dummy drones | Separate repos for the individual components Relies on local instances of Docker and Docker Compose to pull/build and coordinate all the services in the repo | Rely on a CI/CD toolchain to build, test and push the Docker images of the individual components to a centralized registry
-Stores geo-location in-memory and does not persist anything (i.e. all data is lost on `docker-compose down`) | Store geo-location data in a database or at least a cache (like Redis)
+Stores geo-location in-memory and does not persist anything (i.e. all data is lost on `docker-compose down`).
+The dashboard is a direct subscriber of the MQTT broker. | Store geo-location data in a database (or at least a cache like Redis) decoupled from the presentation layer (i.e. the dashboard).
+The storage layer would be a direct subscriber of the MQTT broker.